SalmaKazemiRashed/Poster/README.md

 Here, I've shared my LaTex code for creating a poster from scratch.

-I have used "tikz" library and I have used  Overleaf LaTeX editor.
+I have used "tikz" library and Overleaf LaTeX editor.

 \usepackage{tikz}